About PFIC Voices

 Other rare liver diseases

 Cholestatic liver diseases such as PFIC occur when bile can’t properly flow from the liver.
-Different forms of cholestatic liver disease may show the same symptoms.
 If you or someone you know shows symptoms of PFIC, Alagille syndrome, or biliary atresia, see a liver specialist for a proper diagnosis and confirm the condition with genetic testing.

-Alagille syndrome can impact the liver, brain, heart, eyes, face, and skeleton.
-Symptoms include jaundice; itchy skin; bumps on the skin caused by deposits of cholesterol and fats; pale, loose bowel movements; poor growth; and abnormally shaped bones.
-Learn more about Alagille syndrome.
+Alagille syndrome can impact the liver, heart, eyes, face, and skeleton.
+Symptoms can include severe itching, liver problems, bone fractures and poor growth.2 Learn more about Alagille syndrome.